Power Query in Mac Excel

 3. Click on Show Path Bar

-Tip: Another way that I like to get the information that i must enter into the Blank Query is to create a AppleScript file that create the complete M code for me.
+Another way that I like to use to get the information that i must enter into the Blank Query is to create a AppleScript file that create the complete M code for me.
 Open the Script Editor on your Mac and open a new file and paste the script below in it and Save it with the name you want (for example GetPath) on your Desktop.
 Use the File Format Application, see the File Format dropdown to choose Application.
 You can double click the GetPath.app file on your Desktop now to get the M code lines with the path of the active Finder folder and copy it on the clipboard so you can do a Command a and command v to replace the 4 lines in the Blank query.
 To open a Blank Query go to the Data tab in Excel and in the Get & Transform Data group click the button named : Get Data (Power Query) and choose Blank query.

 The example script below will create the M code that takes the file path of the active folder in Finder and filter on xlsx files and filter on Date modified.
 Note: Use Folder.Contents if you not want to get the files in the subfolders.